evennia/evennia/docs/sphinx/source/wiki/UpdatingYourGame.rst

 and start over rather than to bother converting.

 Enter `South <http://south.aeracode.org/>`_.
-South keeps track of changes in the database schema an applies them automatically for you.
+South keeps track of changes in the database schema and applies them automatically for you.
-Basically, whenever the schema changes we tell South exactly how to repeat that change so you don't have to.
+Basically, whenever the schema changes we also distribute small files called "migrations" with the source.
+Those tell South exactly how to repeat that change so you don't have to do so manually.

-Using South is optional, but if you install it, Evennia *will* use South automatically.
+Using South is optional, but if you do install it, Evennia *will* use South automatically.
 See the correct section of `GettingStarted <GettingStarted.html>`_ on how to install South and the slightly different way to start a clean database server when South is used (you have to give the ``mange.py migrate`` command as well as